Sarah-Bue/budget-buddy/README.md

 - Budget Buddy allows users to choose from a predefined list of categories for their expenses to help maintain consistency across entries.

-As a user, I want to be able to store my expense details in a Google Sheet for further processing.
+As a user, I want to be able to store my expense details in Google Sheets for further processing.
-- Budget Buddy is set up to store all user inputs in a Google Sheet.
+- Budget Buddy is set up to store all user inputs in Google Sheets.
 - Further processing of the data was beyond the scope of this project, but could easily implemented in the future.